heyiamantara/orion-cli/README.md

 ### 🤖 Agentic Mode

 A deep-reasoning mode where Orion autonomously **plans and executes multi-step tasks** from a single high-level instruction.
-The agent uses structured output generation to scaffold complete applications — including all source files, configuration, and setup commands — written directly to your working directory.
+The agent uses structured output generation to scaffold complete applications, including all source files, configuration, and setup commands, written directly to your working directory.

 The generation pipeline uses a **Zod-validated schema** to ensure every output includes:
 - 📁 A folder name